The parotid glands are the saliva-producing

 - Drink lots of water and use sugar-free lemon drops to increase the

 flow of saliva and reduce swelling.
 Massaging the gland with heat may help.

 Role of homoeopathy

-There is miraculously rapid cure in Homoeopathy for most of the Acute Diseases
+There is a miraculously rapid cure in Homeopathy for most of the Acute Diseases

 especially those of viral origin, including parotitis.
 Homeopathy has proved to be